Bastoni set to miss Fiorentina v Inter: his place in the Italy v Northern Ireland match is in doubt | Goal.com Kenya

 PLAYOFFS AT RISK? - The Nerazzurri defender took part in part of the session with the squad and the final decision on his call-up will be made in the coming hours, although there is a sense of pessimism – given his current condition, it is unlikely he will feature in tomorrow’s match.
 Should this be confirmed, it would also directly affect Gennaro Gattuso’s Italy side, who face a World Cup play-off in less than a week and may have to do without the Inter defender ahead of Thursday evening’s semi-final against Northern Ireland.

 LATEST FROM INTER - Apart from Bastoni, Chivu will certainly have to do without Lautaro Martinez and Mkhitaryan.
-The Armenian is sidelined with a thigh injury, whilst the Argentine captain has not yet trained with the group; despite this, he could still travel with the squad to Tuscany.
+The Armenian is sidelined with a thigh injury, whilst the Argentine captain has not yet trained with the group: despite this, he may still travel with the squad to Tuscany.